sonic-net/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 ## 2.2 Tacacs functionality

-Tacacs+ supports the attribute: 'priv-level', which defines the privilege level that is remote user is authorized.
+Tacacs+ supports the attribute: 'priv-level', which defines the privilege level that the remote user is authorized.
 Users with priv-lvl attribute can be created as follows :

 user = < username> {